During a system upgrade from Friday, Dec. 5, through Sunday, Dec. 7, the AAFP website, on-demand courses and CME purchases will be unavailable.

 Goal

-The intent of this policy document is to give the American Academy of Family Physicians (AAFP) and its Board of Directors the needed advocacy flexibility to consider all options that might come before federal and state governments and the American people in working to achieve the goal of health care coverage for all – a goal based upon AAFP policy which recognizes that health is a basic human right for every person and that the right to health includes universal access to timely, acceptable and affordable health care of appropriate quality.
+The intent of this policy document is to give the American Academy of Family Physicians (AAFP) and its Board of Directors the needed advocacy flexibility to consider all options that might come before federal and state governments and the American people in working to achieve the goal of access to health care for all – a goal based upon AAFP policy which recognizes that health is a basic human right for every person and that the right to health includes universal access to timely, acceptable and affordable health care of appropriate quality.

 Introduction

 The health care system in the United States is uncoordinated and fragmented and emphasizes intervention rather than prevention and comprehensive health management.
-Health care costs continue to increase at an unsustainable rate and quality is far from ideal.i,ii
+Health care costs continue to increase at an unsustainable rate and quality is far from ideal.i,ii The U.S. spends nearly 18 percent of GDP on health care, yet Americns die younger and are less healthy than residents of other high-income countries.
+The U.S. has the lowest life expectancy at birth, the highest death rates for avoidable or treatable conditions, the hightes maternal and infant mortality, and among the highest suicide rates.iii

-Ensuring that all people in the United States have affordable health care coverage that provides a defined set of essential health benefits (EHB) is necessary in order to move toward a healthier and more productive society.
+Ensuring that all people in the United States have access to affordable health care that provides a defined set of essential health benefits (EHB) is necessary in order to move toward a healthier and more productive society.
 Additionally, our health care system must begin to account for and address social determinants that have a profound impact on individual and population health outcomes and costs, such as socioeconomic status, housing and occupational conditions, food security, and the environment.
-As noted by the Commonwealth Fund, the design of a system to provide health care coverage to all people “will have a deep impact on its ability to make sustainable and systematic improvements in access to care, equity, quality of care, efficiency, and cost control.”vi
+As noted by the Commonwealth Fund, the design of a system to provide health care coverage to all people “will have a deep impact on its ability to make sustainable and systematic improvements in access to care, equity, quality of care, efficiency, and cost control.”v

-According to the Center for Evaluative Clinical Sciences at Dartmouth (now called the Dartmouth Institute for Health Policy and Clinical Practice), U.S. states that rely more on primary care have lower Medicare spending (inpatient reimbursements and Part B payments); lower resource inputs (hospital beds, intensive care unit [ICU] beds, total physician labor, primary care labor, and medical specialist labor); lower utilization rates (physician visits, days in the ICU, days in the hospital, and patients seeing 10 or more physicians); and better quality of care (fewer ICU deaths and a higher composite quality score).viii
+According to the Center for Evaluative Clinical Sciences at Dartmouth (now called the Dartmouth Institute for Health Policy and Clinical Practice), U.S. states that rely more on primary care have lower Medicare spending (inpatient reimbursements and Part B payments); lower resource inputs (hospital beds, intensive care unit [ICU] beds, total physician labor, primary care labor, and medical specialist labor); lower utilization rates (physician visits, days in the ICU, days in the hospital, and patients seeing 10 or more physicians); and better quality of care (fewer ICU deaths and a higher composite quality score).ix

 Key Elements of the Framework

-• Insurance reforms that have established consumer protections and nondiscriminatory policies will remain and will be required of any proposal or option being considered to achieve health care coverage for all.
+• Insurance reforms that have established consumer protections and nondiscriminatory policies will remain and will be required of any proposal or option being considered to achieve access to health care for all.
 Those reforms and protections include, but are not limited to, continuation of guaranteed issue; prohibitions on insurance underwriting that uses health status, age, gender, or socioeconomic criteria; prohibitions on annual and/or lifetime caps on benefits and coverage; required coverage of defined EHB; and required coverage of designated preventive services and vaccines without patient cost sharing.

-To achieve health care coverage for all, the AAFP supports bipartisan solutions that follow the above referenced principles, are supported by a majority of the American people, and involve one or more of the following approaches, with the understanding that each of these have their strengths and challenges:
+To achieve accessible health care for all, the AAFP supports bipartisan solutions that follow the above referenced principles, are supported by a majority of the American people, and involve one or more of the following approaches, with the understanding that each of these have their strengths and challenges:

 Preferred approaches